Ezku/equanimous-tribble/content/3-empirical-study/2-data-collection.md

   },
   respect all
 ]{data/processed/total-segment-lengths.csv}

+Unless otherwise specified, a segment is named by reference to a concrete instance of a board.
+In these segments, the team's attention is focused on a specific board.
+Prominent examples include `INBOX` and `FIRES`.
+These are considered participant constructs and attempt is made to present them faithfully as such, retaining original idiomatic naming conventions.
+Other segments are synthetic: they were identified and named by the researcher, or grouped together from segments ranging over multiple boards.

 Most dailies start with an `INTRO`.
 The `INTRO` is a segment where the team has engaged the daily but is not yet focused on any of the boards available.
 The segment can be prompted by a call such as *"So, general things"* (`01`, **02:02**), or it might begin more fluidly e.g. with a team member presenting a topic for discussion. <!-- as in this exchange from daily `03`: